hobaDevHome/gooseshopping_backend/README.md

 4. then run the serever : npm start
 5. cd to client folder
 6. run : npm install
-7. then run the app : npm start

 #
 #